Flag of the Mountainous Republic of the Northern Caucasus: History

 The Mountainous Republic of the Northern Caucasus was an unrecognized state created during the Russian Civil War.
 It existed from 1917 to 1922.
 There were two flags used by the state.

 One of the flag was divided into seven horizontal stripes that altered between green and white, with the green stripe on top.
 In the right top corner was placed a blue canton with seven five-pointed yellow stars.
 Six of those were placed in two horizontal rows, each containing three stars.
 Next to them, on the right, was placed another star, in the middle of the height of two rows.
 The stars were slightly skewed to the left.
-The seven stars and seven stripes represented the seven regions of the country, that were: Abkhazia, Circassia, Chechnya, Dagestan, Ingushetia, Kabardino-Balkaria, the Nogai steps, and Ossetia.
+The seven stars and seven stripes represented the seven regions the country claimed, which were: Abkhazia, Circassia, Chechnya, Dagestan, Ingushetia, Kabardino-Balkaria, the Nogai steppes, and Ossetia.

 The second flag used by the state was red with green canton in the top left corner.
 Within it was a yellow or white crescent with a five-pointed star next to it, and six five-pointed stars, placed to the right.
-The flag was created in 1918 by artist Khalilom Musayevym (also known as Khalil-beg Musayasul).
+The flag was created in 1918 by artist Khalil Musayev (also known as Khalil-beg Musayasul).

 The state ceased to exist on 30 November 1922.
 Following that, the government in exile was established in France.
 It used the modified version of the flag with seven white and green stripes and blue canton.
 Within the canton, on the left, was placed the crescent facing right, and next to each, were placed seven stars.
 In 1942, following the fall of France in World War II, the government in exile moved to Germany, and was reorganized as the North Caucasian National Commission, and later renamed to the National Committee of the North Caucasus in 1944.
-It used modified version of Musayevym's flag, with a white crescent and seven white six-pointed stars, placed in the three horizontal rows, of which, the middle one had three stars, and the outer ones, two.
+It used modified version of Musayev's flag, with a white crescent and seven white six-pointed stars, placed in the three horizontal rows, of which, the middle one had three stars, and the outer ones, two.
 Such flag was also used by North Caucasian and Mountain-Caucasian legions, a volunteer units in the Wehrmacht, that served in the Eastern Front.